 Complaints or disputes not relating to Human Resources data which cannot be remedied by the Meritor Legal Department should be forwarded to the Business Standards Compliance Committee located at:

 Troy, Michigan USA

-Meritor complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Meritor has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Meritor's certification, please visit http://www.export.gov/safeharbor/.
+Meritor complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member states.
+Meritor has certified that it adheres to the EU-U.S. Privacy Shield principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement and liability.
+To learn more about the EU-U.S. Privacy Shield program, and to view Meritor's certification, please visit https://www.privacyshield.gov

 This Policy has been updated and is effective as of September 30, 2016